 If you or someone you love face the drug detox process, maybe you wonder, “How long does hydrocodone withdrawal last?”
-Do not count yourself alone in this, as the Drug Enforcement Administration (DEA) affirms that hydrocodone is the most widely abused opioid drug in the U.S. Over 135 million Americans use this drug by prescription in a given year, and countless more purchase it on the streets without their doctor’s consent.
+Do not count yourself alone in this, as the Drug Enforcement Administration (DEA) affirms that hydrocodone is the most widely abused opioid drug in the U.S. More than 135 million Americans use this drug by prescription in a given year, and countless more purchase it on the streets without their doctor’s consent.
 So you have many people wondering the same thing with you as you face Hydrocodone withdrawal symptoms in detox.

 What Is Hydrocodone?

 Hydrocodone is a prescription narcotic painkiller, also called an opioid.
 You find this drug in medications like Vicodin, Lorcet, and Lortab.
 Even the tightest of regulations do not keep people from abusing this opioid, as its notoriety comes from its euphoric and relaxing high.

 Hydrocodone leads to addiction quickly.
 This surprises many people who start using the drug under a doctor’s care.
 Even when used as prescribed, many people find themselves dependent in only a few weeks.
 Tolerance means you need more of the drug to feel its effects.

 When you have a tolerance to the drug, many people use a higher dose or take their doses more often than prescribed.
 This is the downward spiral into an addiction that quickly destroys all facets of your life.
 Then, only through hydrocodone rehab treatment will you end your addiction and begin recovery.